dennisarmana/mbd/MBD/kanban.md

 - [ ] Setting up the project repository
 - [ ] Created GitHub repository
 - [ ] Initialized development environment
+- [x] Create mock email chains in JSON format with massive volumes:
+	- Use 10 scenarios of increasing complexity (from team to company-wide misalignment)
+	- Structure: JSON format with thread IDs, metadata, and full email fields
+	- Volume: 150-200 emails for early scenarios, 250-400 for middle scenarios, 500-1000+ for complex scenarios
+	- Generate programmatically with templates and variations
+	- File structure: Each scenario in its own folder with emails.json, metadata.json, and generation_config.json
+	- Separation of raw data (for AI analysis) from ground truth (for evaluation)